AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/batch-set-presets-dm.md

 To create Batch Set Presets, you should have some familiarity and understanding of regular expressions.

+And, optimally, your company should also have a defined naming convention for how assets should be grouped together in a set.
+To help you understand the importance of such a naming convention, suppose your company's defined naming convention is `<style>-<color>-<view>`, and the base name for the set must always be `<style>-<color>`, and the set name extension is `-SET`.
+If you upload an image named `0123-RED-01`, then a set would be created named `0123-RED-SET`.
+If you later upload images `0123-RED-03` and `0123-BLUE-01`, then the `RED-03` image would be added to the set in the second position because it is sorted lower than `01`.
+However, the `BLUE-01` image would be part of a new set named `0123-BLUE-SET`.
+For the next asset upload, you send files `0123-RED-02` and `0123-BLUE-02`.
+Each asset would be added to its respective set.
+The `RED-02` image would be automatically sorted between the existing `01` and `03` images, because of the sort order.

 The **[!UICONTROL Batch Set Preset]** feature lets you create, edit, or delete batch set presets, and apply or remove batch set presets to or from asset folders.
 You can create as many batch set presets as necessary to cover all asset ingest jobs you require.
-There are two forms of batch set preset definitions: one for a default naming convention that you might have set up, and one for custom naming conventions that you create on the fly.
+There are two forms of batch set preset definitions: one for a default naming convention that your company may have defined, and one for custom naming conventions that you create on the fly.

-You can use the either the form field method to define a batch set preset or the raw code method, which lets you type out regular expression syntax.
+You can use either the form field drop-down lists to define a batch set preset or use the raw code method, which lets you type out regular expression syntax.

+**About Match and Base Name**

-Two elements are available for definition, Match and Base Name.
-These fields let you define all elements of a naming convention and identify the part of the convention used to name the set in which they are contained.
-A company’s individual naming convention may make use of one or more lines of definition for each of these elements.
+Two required elements are available for definition: **[!UICONTROL Match]** and **[!UICONTROL Base Name]**.
+These fields let you define all the elements of a naming convention and identify the part of the convention used to name the set in which they are contained.
+A company’s individual naming convention often makes use of one or more lines of definition for each of these elements.
 You can use as many lines for your unique definition and group them into distinct elements, such as for Main Image, Color element, Alternate View element, and Swatch element.

+For example, the syntax for a literal match regular expression might look like the following:

+`(\w+)-\w+-\w+`

+**About Sequence Ordering**

+You can optionally define the order in which images are displayed after the image set or spin set is grouped together in Dynamic Media.
+By default, your assets are ordered alphanumerically.
+However, you can use a comma-separated list of regular expressions to define the order.

+With respect to sequence automation, you can specify rules to force-sort assets in a certain way, if necessary.
+For example, suppose your first asset is always named `_main` and you want it followed with `_alt1`, `_alt2`, `_alt2`.
+In such cases, then could create a sequence rule that looks like the following:

+`.*_main,.*_alt[0-9]`

+Nonetheless, it is best to rely on alphanumeric numbering for sorting as much as possible.
+Furthermore, you can use the image set or spin set editor tools in Dynamic Media to easily rearrange the sequence order of assets, or add and delete new assets in the set by using a drag-and-drop operation.

-When you finish creating a batch set preset, you apply it to one or more folders, then create your image set or spin set, depending on the preset type you chose.
+When you finish creating a batch set preset, you apply it to one or more folders that you have created.
+At that point, you are ready to create your image set or spin set, depending on the preset type you chose.
 See [Applying batch set presets to one or more folders](#apply-bsp).

 <!-- See also [Creating a batch set preset for the auto generation of a 2D Spin Set](application-setup.md#creating_a_batch_set_preset_for_the_auto_generation_of_a_2d_spin_set). -->